smol-ai/ainews-web-2025/src/content/issues/25-03-31-ainews-greaterdollar41b-raised-today-openai-300b-cursor-95b-etched-15b.md

 date: '2025-04-01T06:33:20.931042Z'
 original_slug: ainews-41b-raised-today-openai-300b-cursor-95b
 description: >-
-  AI News for 3/28/2025-3/31/2025 covers major funding rounds, OpenAI's upcoming open language model, advancements in Gemini models, new multimodal healthcare foundation models, and AI tools like SkyPilot and AgentEvals.
+  **OpenAI** is preparing to release a highly capable open language model, their first since GPT-2, with a focus on reasoning and community feedback, as shared by **@kevinweil** and **@sama**. **DeepSeek V3 0324** has achieved the #5 spot on the Arena leaderboard, becoming the top open model with an MIT license and cost advantages. **Gemini 2.5 Pro** is noted for outperforming models like **Claude 3.7 Sonnet** in coding tasks, with upcoming pricing and improvements expected soon.
+New startups like **Sophont** are building open multimodal foundation models for healthcare.
+Significant fundraises include **Cursor** closing $625M at a $9.6B valuation and **Etched** raising $85M at $1.5B.
+  Innovations in AI infrastructure include **SkyPilot's** cost-efficient cloud provisioning and the launch of **AgentEvals**, an open-source package for evaluating AI agents.
+Discussions on smartphone privacy highlight **iPhone's** stronger user defense compared to Android.
 companies:
-  - amazon
   - openai
   - deepseek
-  - scaling
-  - sophont
   - gemini
+  - cursor
+  - etched
   - skypilot
-  - agentevals
-  - karpathy
+  - agent-evals
 models:
-  - gpt-4
-  - sonnet-3.5
-  - o1
+  - deepseek-v3-0324
   - gemini-2.5-pro
-  - gemini-2.5
-  - gemini-2.0
-  - deepseek-v3-0324
+  - claude-3.7-sonnet
 topics:
-  - language-models
   - open-models
-  - multimodal
+  - model-releases
-  - healthcare-ai
+  - model-performance
-  - ai-application
+  - coding
-  - ai-frameworks
+  - multimodality
-  - ai-tools
+  - model-deployment
   - cost-efficiency
+  - agent-evaluation
+  - privacy
+people:
+  - kevinweil
+  - sama
+  - lmarena_ai
+  - scaling01
+  - iscienceluvr
+  - stevenheidel
+  - lepikhin
+  - dzhng
-  - ai-research
+  - raizamrtn
-  - ai-startups
+  - karpathy
 ---